Heat vs. Magic Prediction & Picks - December 20

 Heat Performance Insights

-- In terms of turnovers, Miami is seventh in the league in committing them (12.4 per game).
-It is sixth in forcing them (14.3 per game).
+- Miami is seventh in the NBA in turnovers per game (12.4) and sixth in turnovers forced (14.3).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.